 Central European Media Enterprises (CME) says it has started to “explore and evaluate potential strategic alternatives” that are focused on maximising shareholder value.

 Central European Media Enterprise (CME) saw strong growth in its regional TV markets in 2018.

 Central European Media Enterprises (CME) has decided to terminate an agreement, previously announced in July 2017, to sell its operations in Slovenia.
 Instead, it will retain full ownership of what is the leading TV network in the country.

 The Slovenian Competition Protection Agency (AVK) is set to reject the proposed sale of CME-owned Pro Plus, the operator of the TV stations Kanal A and Pop TV, to United Group.

-Central European Media Enterprises (CME) has reported on the last quarter before announcing the sale of its broadcast assets in Croatia and Slovenia.
+Central European Media Enterprises (CME) has posted another impressive quarter, during which it completed to the sale of its operations in Croatia to Slovenia Broadband.

 The CME stations TV Nova and TV Markiza have won a further legal victory in their dispute with M7 Group, which operates the DTH platform Skylink in the Czech Republic and Slovakia.

 Central European Media Enterprises (CME) continued to perform strongly in the first half of this year and now claims to be in the best financial shape for a decade.